Zombi 2

-Zombi 2 (also known as Zombie) is a 1979 English-language Italian zombie film directed by Lucio Fulci.
+Zombi 2 is a 1979 English-language Italian zombie film directed by Lucio Fulci.
 It was adapted from an original screenplay by Dardano Sacchetti to serve as a sequel to George A. Romero's Dawn of the Dead (1978), which was released in Italy under the title Zombi.
+The film was released as Zombie in the USA and Zombie Flesh-Eaters in the UK.
 It stars Tisa Farrow, Ian McCulloch, and Richard Johnson, and features a score by frequent Fulci collaborator Fabio Frizzi.

 The film is set on a Caribbean island cursed by voodoo whose dead residents rise as zombies to attack the living.
-A scientist's daughter journeys to the island after her father's boat turns up abandoned in New York City.
-Intended by its writer as a return to "classic zombie tales", Zombi 2 was filmed in Italy, with further location shooting in New York and Santo Domingo.
+A scientist's daughter journeys to the island after her father's boat turns up abandoned in NYC.
+Intended by its writer as a return to "classic zombie tales", Zombi 2 was filmed in Italy, with further location shooting in NYC and Santo Domingo.

-Produced on a small budget of 410 million Italian lira, the film earned several times its production costs back in international gross.
-It attracted controversy upon its release in the United Kingdom, where it screened as Zombie Flesh Eaters, where it became listed as a "video nasty".
-However, in the subsequent years the film received a greater appreciation from critics, and has gained a cult following.
+Produced on a small budget of 410 million Italian lira, the film recouped several times its production costs at the international box office.
+It attracted controversy upon its release in the UK, where it became listed as a "video nasty".
+However, in the subsequent years, the film received a greater appreciation from critics and gained a cult following.

 Plot

+In a cold open, a shrouded corpse reanimates, and is shot in the head by a silhouetted man.
+The man then tells his colleague “The boat can leave now, tell the crew.”

-An abandoned boat drifts into New York Harbor, and is boarded by two harbor patrolmen.
+Some time later, an abandoned boat drifts into New York Harbor, and is boarded by two harbor patrolmen.
 A hidden zombie kills one of the patrolmen, but is shot by the patrolman's partner and falls overboard; the dead patrolman's body is taken to the morgue.
-Anne Bowles is questioned by police, as the boat belonged to her father.
+Anne Bowles (Tisa Farrow) is questioned by the police, as the boat belonged to her father.
 She claims he is conducting research on Matool, a Caribbean island.
-British journalist Peter West (Ian McCulloch), is investigating the story; he and Bowles learn that Bowles' father is suffering from a strange illness on the island.
-They hire a boat and two guides—Brian Hull and his girlfriend Susan Barrett—to reach Matool.
+British journalist Peter West (Ian McCulloch) is investigating the story; he and Bowles learn that Bowles' father was suffering from a strange illness on the island.
+They hire a boat and two guides—Brian Hull and his girlfriend, Susan Barrett—to reach Matool.

 Meanwhile, on Matool, British doctor David Menard and his wife Paola have been researching the phenomenon of zombie reanimation.
 Paola wishes to flee the island, but Menard insists on staying.
-That night, Paola is alone in the house when a zombie tries to enter; she pushes the door shut but it breaks through with one arm.
+That night, Paola is alone in the house when a zombie tries to enter; she pushes the door shut, but it breaks through with one arm.
 Paola is dragged through the hole and killed, with her eye being gouged out by splintered wood.

-Approaching Matool, Barrett dives in the ocean around the boat.
-She encounters a shark, and flees behind a reef only to be accosted by a submerged zombie.
+Approaching Matool, Barrett dives into the ocean around the boat.
+She encounters a shark and flees behind a reef only to be accosted by a submerged zombie.
 Surfacing, she reaches the boat while the shark and zombie attack each other.
 Eventually, the boat docks at Matool.